Self-Hosted Local AI Ecosystem Guide (2026)

 | KoboldAI Client | Win, macOS, Linux | Local or remote LLM backends | Story-writing UI | (GitHub ) |

-| AnythingLLM | Win, macOS, Linux | Ollama or APIs | Built-in RAG, project-style workspaces | (anythingllm.com , GitHub ) |
+| AnythingLLM | Win, macOS, Linux | Ollama or APIs | RAG-first workflow for “chat with your docs” with built-in vector workflows. | (anythingllm.com , GitHub ) |

 | LM Studio (UI) | Win, macOS | Built-in local server, OpenAI-style | Catalog for GPT-OSS/Qwen3/Gemma3/DeepSeek; Vulkan iGPU offload; exposes local OpenAI API; SDKs | (LM Studio ) |